Monday, 26 June 2023

 is paralyzed.

-Only at times does his pupils rise
+Only at times do his pupils rise

 Rushes down through the intense

-muscles plunges into the heart
+muscles plunge into the heart

 and mind becomes a pome.